 I will definitely need help getting thru the Seattle area.
 Shea Carpenter from the Puget Sound area is already sending emails loaded with suggestions.
 Bellingham, Washington will be my farthest point west and round trip it’s not far, less than 1000 miles.
-I should complete the ride by the end of June,
+I should complete the ride by the end of June,2016 if not earlier.

 The horses Essie and Spirit are fit as can be- I might add, bored after 4 months of pasture time.
 Spring of 2016 has arrived, TIME TO RIDE!